 Looking for a company to work with?
 Start here: Travel Nurse Agencies Ranked by Travel Nurses

 Specific to the NICU, if you’re reading this as a NICU nurse this is a good group to join.
 This is a group with many recruiters and to be able to post about assignments they are required to follow specific guidelines.
 While I’ve never, ever taken an assignment from this group, I’ve used it as a resource to negotiate with my recruiter.
-Plus it allows me to see when assignments become available so if its somewhere I really want to go I have a leg up!
+Plus it allows me to see when assignments become available so if it’s somewhere I really want to go I have a leg up!

 A generic travel nurse group, but still great to use as a resource.
-Another great way to meet friends and get your questions answered, however it isn’t specific to one topic so people tend to get lost in the conversation.
+Another great way to meet friends and get your questions answered, however, it isn’t specific to one topic so people tend to get lost in the conversation.

 When joining these travel nurse groups remember to be respectful of the rules put forth by the group.
 Be friendly, put yourself out there, and comment on other people’s posts!
-You’ll be on your way to travel nurse expert in no time!
-Still need more guidance when it comes to travel nursing?
+You’ll be on your way to a travel nurse expert in no time!
+Still, need more guidance when it comes to travel nursing?
 I now offer 1:1 mentoring for those wishing to take the leap into travel nursing!
 Read this post for more details.

 Do you know if any good Facebook groups not mentioned in this post?
 Leave a comment so that I and others can check them out!